andycroll/andycroll.com/_posts/2021/2021-09-20-compact_blank-remove-empty-strings-from-array-and-hash.md

 ---

-Active Support is a mixed library of “useful” things that’s included with Rails.
-This includes [extending the base Ruby classes](https://guides.rubyonrails.org/active_support_core_extensions.html) such as `Hash`, `String` and `Integer`.
+Active Support is a library of “useful” things that supports (!) the other parts of Rails.
+It includes ways to [extend the base Ruby classes](https://guides.rubyonrails.org/active_support_core_extensions.html), such as `Hash`, `String` and `Integer`.

 Even the most experienced Rails developer is constantly finding helpful methods that are new to them.
 And there are useful new methods being added even in recent versions.